Joshua-W-Adams/aws_infrastructure_boilerplate/architecture/application/microservices/microservices.md

 - Classic managed VMs

 Benefits:
-- Can package up each service to faster development cycles.
+- Can package up each service for faster development cycles.